MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04_ak.md

 	2. Select **Teams**, you should see the new private channel **Confidential sales** with a small padlock icon.

-In this task you learned how to create a private channel in the Microsoft Teams admin center and how to configure and check the access.
+In this task, you learned how to create a private channel in the Microsoft Teams admin center and how to configure and check the access.

 ### **Exercise 3: Manage app settings**